DevExpress/dashboard-extension-webpage-item/README.md

-A  custom **Web Page** item allows you to display a single web page or a set of pages.
+A  custom **Web Page** item displays a single web page or a set of pages.
 You can use the Web Page as a detail item along with the [Master-Filtering](https://documentation.devexpress.com/#Dashboard/CustomDocument117060) feature.

 ## Installation